 INTRODUCTION

 Taramira (Eruca sativa) locally named as arugula or rocket is an important oilseed crop which is grown in arid and semi arid tropics due to its abilities to grow under lowest possible inputs and it yields good output from these conditions (Rao et al., 2013).
 On the other side, in the latest decades, the agricultural sector conflicts with number of challenges caused by climate change, water deficiency, and the soil has lost its fertility (ibid., 2024).
-These have created agonizing over the viability of conventional cropping practices and underlined the importance of effective application of scientific technology to augment the production and quality of sustainable crops such as Taramira as outlined by Saleem et al., 2024.
+These have created agonizing over the viability of conventional cropping practices and underlined the importance of effective application of scientific technology to augment the production and quality of sustainable crops such as Taramira as outlined by Saleem et al. (2024).
 The fact that the crop has capacity to survive in extreme conditions makes it one of the best crops that could shape the global food security crisis.
 Despite being very versatile there is a lack of inclusive studies focusing on its genetic genomics and productivity under varied agro-climatic environments especially in relation to water shortage due to climate change (Kheiri et al., 2024).

 Global warming has become one of the most formidable risks affecting agriculture globally; temperatures changes, irregular rainfall and longer dry seasons affect agriculture practices.
 Since Pakistan is an agrarian country it is more sensitive to these types of climatic harshness.
 Climate change, particularly water stress, is well understood to have an impact on the yields and production of oilseed crops.
 Under such circumstances, Taramira that is known to survive in water-limited environments can be cultivated in arid and semi-arid climatic regions (Saeidnia et al., 2021).
 But this greatly depends with the soil type, climatic conditions and genotypic variation that are obtained from one region to another.
 Crop special adaptation to certain environments is mainly influenced by crop genetics and the operation of environment factors (Siddiqui et al., 2021).